DustinLin/datavisTrainsPlanes/README.md

 ### derived data
 - `cityCordMap.json`: Mapping from cities to their coordinates removing excess data, used for graphing/projecting on geomap, derived from `USA_Major_Cities.geojson`
 - `cityRouteMap.json`: Mapping from cities to what Amtrak lines they have, derived also from the [github where we got amtrak routes](https://github.com/binx/amtrak-explorer/tree/main)
-- `filteredCityPairToInfo.json`: flight route data @Jack write about this
+- `filteredCityPairToInfo.json`: flight route data write about this
-- `formatedIteratedGravityResults.json` - first index of the array contains the top routes to build HSR, rest are extra info on rail lines (eg: rail stops, distance between them) @Jack write about this
+- `formatedIteratedGravityResults.json` - first index of the array contains the top routes to build HSR, rest are extra info on rail lines (eg: rail stops, distance between them) write about this
 - `usaContGeojson.json`: US geojson map of the contiguous US, derived from `usaGeojson.json`, removing Alaska, Hawaii, etc.